 Relevant Products: Signature Manager Outlook Edition

 You are using Exclaimer Signature Manager Outlook Edition.
-You see a The specified path, file name, or both are too long error in the Exclaimer event log, and the user's signature is not deployed to the deployment share, or their workstation.
+You see an error similar to the one below in the Exclaimer event log, and the user's signature is not deployed to the deployment share or their workstation.

-An example of the full error is shown below:
+An example of the full error is displayed below:

 Error: Processing Outlook User: Karen Green Started: 09/12/2016 00:01:12 Status: Error 00:01:12.779: Error: Processing Outlook User: Karen Green 00:01:12.779: Information: PolicyMatched: Checking policy: Outlook Signature Policy 00:01:12.779: Information: PolicyMatched: The policy has no date and time applicability.
 00:01:12.779: Information: PolicyMatched: 'Karen Green' successfully matched the condition list.
 00:01:12.779: Information: Any of the conditions in the list must be met for the overall condition to be met 00:01:12.779: Information: PolicyMatched: The Outlook user 'Karen Green' is a member of the Active Directory group 'Exclaimer Signatures'.
 00:01:12.779: Information: PolicyMatched: 'Karen Green' did not match the exception list.
 00:01:12.779: Information: PolicyMatched: There were no exceptions in the list.
 The overall condition is not met 00:01:12.779: Information: PolicyMatched: All conditions for applying the policy were met.
 The policy will be applied.
 00:01:12.795: Information: Checking next policy.
 There are no more policies to apply 00:01:12.779: Information: The user Karen Green will be assigned the Outlook signature 'Default Signature'.
 00:01:12.795: Error: The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.
 00:01:12.795: Information: System.IO.PathTooLongException: The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters. at System.IO.Path.LegacyNormalizePath(String path, Boolean fullCheck, Int32 maxPathLength, Boolean expandShortPaths) at System.IO.Path.InternalGetDirectoryName(String path) at Exclaimer.Connectors.OutlookSettings.Implementation.PostProcessSubmittedObject(PipelineOperand operand, PipelineSubmissionArgs args, Exception e) at Exclaimer.PolicyProcessingEngine.Pipeline.ProcessingPipeline.PostProcessSubmittedObject(PipelineOperand operand, PipelineSubmissionArgs args, Exception e) at Exclaimer.PolicyProcessingEngine.Pipeline.ProcessingPipeline.Process(PipelineOperand operand, PolicyImplementation startPoint, PipelineSubmissionArgs args)